yochaigal/cairn/wip/2e/variable-difficulty.md

 **Lucius** _"Who cares?
 Let's just get out of here while the getting's good._"

-**Warden** _"You have an opportunity to flee into the nearby woods, or across the open fields if you think you can run fast enough.
+**Warden** _"You have an opportunity to flee into the nearby Wood, or across the open fields if you think you can run fast enough.
 What do you do?"_